 Vinyl planks are popular for a reason: they're inexpensive, long-lasting, and simple to put together.
 Most planks utilize a tongue-and-groove method that allows them to be easily assembled.
 It's also simple to cut planks to fit odd formations and tight turns!

 If your caravan's floor is in good shape, you may save time and money by simply installing sheet vinyl over the top.

 Your caravan's shower curtain may be threadbare and tattered after years of neglect and exposure to the sun.
 Invest in a new set of short curtains or roller blinds to spruce up your inside.

-Roller blinds are a practical choice that look contemporary and are simple to set up and maintain.
+Roller blinds are a practical choice that looks contemporary and are simple to set up and maintain.
 On the other side, curtains may be beautiful but finding the appropriate size might be difficult - in which case you'll need to use your seam raffling skills to shorten them.

 Remember to replace the cushions and cushion covers as well.
 Find a cushioned foam alternative for the old inner cushion to make sure your new coverings are made of robust, UV-resistant materials that don't fade.